Bira/octopus-carnival/_drafts/lphr-jade-irinka.md

 Things didn't turn out well, and Jade never got the chance to return.
 She aged slowly but eventually reached maturity and set out to follow on the footsteps of her heroes.
-Her incredible natural charisma was soon supplemented by an almost supernatural skill with the sword and she achieved some small measure of renown around the Inner Sea as an heroic adventurer.
+Her natural charisma and skill with the sword let her achieve some small measure of renown around the Inner Sea as an heroic adventurer.

 Recent news from Cheliax convinced Jade it's finally time to return home and take up the Ravens' fight.
 She doesn't remember many details about those days,